ChrisWhealy/Cordova-Create/README.md

 	cordova-create hello_2 com.johnwargo.hello2 Hello2 android ios

 If you do not specify a platform list on the command line, the set of default platforms for your current operating system (described below) will be used.

+To launch the system's default editor to edit the application's configuration file (described in the next section), use the following command:

+	cordova-create /config

 Customization
 ======================